Liz-Conway/Project-4-Amber/README.md

 The user picks one of the courses by clicking/tapping on the radio button on the same row as the course they wish to generate the chart for.

-The benefit of this page is that it allows the user to select the course that they want to see the graph for.
+The benefit of this feature is that it allows the user to select the course that they want to see the graph for.

-*Select Course page*
+Supporting page - *Select Course page*
 ![Select Course page](/home/fintan/code/projects/amber/documentation/pages/select-course.png)
 ![Select Course page](/home/fintan/code/projects/amber/documentation/pages/mobile/select-course.png)